Forgetfulness or Dementia: Is It Normal Aging?

 As we know, as dementia progresses, being prepared for a change in daily life is essential.
 Often, by the time you need it, finding a community can feel rushed.
 Start your research during early diagnosis.
 Take the time to know your options before you can't manage behavioral symptoms and thoroughly evaluate your loved one's needs.
 Often, people take comfort in knowing in advance where they may be living and appreciate the opportunity to be involved in the decision ahead of time or in the early stages after the dementia diagnosis.

 Finding a community that offers a continuum of care is advantageous if memory loss is a concern.
 These communities allow a resident to age without moving to another community for a higher level of care.
 Look for communities that offer several levels of care (for example, a facility with independent living, assisted living, and memory care).
 If memory loss is a concern, starting your search and moving in early is vital.
 With an ever-increasing senior population and longer life expectancies, the demand for senior living is high, and it is not uncommon for assisted living communities to have waitlists.
+Begin your search on this link: Start Your Search on Purple Door

 FAQ